Probing Virtual Axion-Like Particles by Precision Phase Measurements

-Note that ALPs with masses larger than the typical energy scale of scattered photons ($m_{a}\gg \omega$) can be integrated out giving rise to an effective local interaction between photons \cite{Evans:2018qwy,Bogorad:2019pbu}.
+Note that ALPs with masses larger than the typical energy scale of scattered photons ($m_{a}\gg \omega_\textbf{p}$) can be integrated out giving rise to an effective local interaction between photons \cite{Evans:2018qwy,Bogorad:2019pbu}.
 The experimental design in \cite{Bogorad:2019pbu} is based on 4-photon interaction in order to detect a frequency shift between photons inside a radiofrequency cavity.
 It is shown that the photon signal of \textit{off-shell} ALPs is proportional to $\mathcal{N}_{a}^{2}g^4_{a\gamma\gamma}$ where $\mathcal{N}_{a}$ is the number of ALPs \cite{Bogorad:2019pbu}.
 Moreover, the effect of \textit{on-shell} ALPs in Light-Shining through a Wall (LSW) experiment is proportional to $\mathcal{N}_{a}g^4_{a\gamma\gamma}$ \cite{Dobrich:2013mja,Redondo:2010dp,Redondo:2010dp}.
 However, our effect goes like $g^2_{a\gamma\gamma}$ rather than $g^4_{a\gamma\gamma}$ due to the fact that our detection scheme is based on measuring the phase difference.
+Specifically, this phase difference relies not on the cross section (which is proportional to square of $g^4_{a\gamma\gamma}$), but on the scattering amplitude $g^2_{a\gamma\gamma}$~\cite{Kotkin:1997,Hoseinpour:2020}.

 It is essential to distinguish the ALP effect from competing processes.
 It is well-known that in the SM the QED vacuum is made up of virtual pairs and effectively behaves as a birefringent medium in the presence of electromagnetic fields.
 The presence of the virtual electron-positron pairs induces nonlinear effects to Maxwell's equations, caused by photon-photon scattering.
 This kind of non-linearity for the low-energy photons, is encoded in the effective Euler-Heisenberg (EH) Lagrangian \cite{Euler1936, Heisenberg1936, Dicus1998,Dunne:2012hp}.
 The one-loop EH Lagrangian in the presence of the background field $\bar{F}_{\mu \nu}$ is given ~\cite{Shakeri:2017knk,Shakeri:2017iph}.